tensorflow/community/rfcs/20200107-tf-data-snapshot.md

         materialization currently exists.
 In other words, we enter the **WRITE** state immediately.

-    2.  `read` mode forces the snapshot transformation to read from the latest version of the materialization on disk, regardless of whether the data stored on disk is complete and valid.
+    1.  `read` mode forces the snapshot transformation to read from the latest version of the materialization on disk, regardless of whether the data stored on disk is complete and valid.
 In other words, we enter the **READ** state immediately.

-    3.  `passthrough` mode turns the snapshot transformation into a no-op.
+    1.  `passthrough` mode turns the snapshot transformation into a no-op.
 In other words, we enter the **PASSTHROUGH** state immediately.

-    4.  `auto` retains the default behavior of snapshot.
+    1.  `auto` retains the default behavior of snapshot.
 See the "Standard Kernel Workflow" section for the default behavior.

-14. `snapshot_name`: Optional.
+1.  `snapshot_name`: Optional.
 If set, use the supplied string as a named snapshot name instead of introspecting the data pipeline and automatically generating a unique identifier for the specific data pipeline.

     1. Instead of generating a new fingerprint of the input processing graph or and `run_id` (see the _Detailed Design_ section for details), we will use the `snapshot_name` to uniquely identify the snapshot.

+    1. Multiple concurrent training jobs with the same "snapshot_name" may result in concurrent write collisions and a potentially invalid snapshot if the jobs tries to read from and then write to the metadata file at exactly the same time.

+        The user is expected to handle these cases and explicitly specify `mode`s to ensure that only one run is set to `write` mode at any point if collisions are a possibility.

 Note: `AUTO` options above indicates that snapshot will attempt to pick a reasonable default that is suitable for most use cases.
 We will eventually add